luisg-costa/REST-API-with-Flask/README.md

 ## General Information

 With this REST API you can get, post, update and delete data.
 To make this actions, you need to register and login.
-After login, it gives you a token which you need to send in you request header to get/post data.
+After login, it gives you a token which you need to send in your request header to get/post data.

 ## Setup
 To run this game, you need to download and unzip the code.
 If you don´t have python, you need to [install it first](https://www.python.org/downloads/).